naheld/markdown-cv/index.md

 ## Presentations and Speaking Engagements
 ### Professional
 `2017`
+- MIT PAOC SLS Seminar: "The eyes and ears of the ocean-climate system"
 - ASLO National Meeting: "Sensing and Signaling: Two component systems in the marine ecosystem”
 - MIT-Oxford Call of the Wild workshop (London, UK): "Does Citizen Science "tame" the wild?"